 How much are the sessions and how can I pay for services?

 I accept most major health insurances.
 Depending on your health insurance plan you may be responsible for a portion of the fee (a co-payment).
 You can determine this by contacting your health insurance company.
 I strive to never let financial hardship keep someone from receiving services so if you do not have insurance, I have a sliding scale for fees that we can discuss together when you call.
 I accept cash, check, and all major credit and debit cards.
 You are responsible for paying for services at each session.
-If you cancel an appointment with less than 24 hour notice or do not show up for an appointment you will be charged a $25 fee which must be paid before or at your next session.
+If you cancel an appointment with less than 24 hour notice or do not show up for an appointment you may be charged a fee which must be paid before or at your next session.

 How do I schedule an appointment?